[Moderate revision–posted 9/9/25 (replaces 7/5/22 edition)]

 • Provide the employer with a written statement of the date and circumstances of the exposure to HIV and a copy of the results of the test (28 TAC, Part 2, Chapter 122, Rule 122.4, and Texas Health and Safety Code 85.116).

-(4) Ensure that the employee completes and submits an Employee's Report of Injury (SORM-29) (Attachment B), which is the employee's perspective of the injury, to the TTUSORM.
+(3) Ensure that the employee completes and submits an Employees Report of Injury form (SORM-29), which is the employees perspective of the injury, to the TTUSORM.

-(5) Submit a completed Authorization for Release of Information form (SORM-16) (Attachment C) to the TTUSORM.
+(4) Submit a completed Authorization for Release of Information form (SORM-16) to the TTUSORM.

-(6) If there were witnesses to the accident, submit Witness Statement form(s) (SORM-74) (Attachment D) to the TTUSORM.
+(5) If there were witnesses to the accident, submit Witness Statement form(s) (SORM-74) to the TTUSORM.

-(7) If lost time is involved (more than one workday), assist the employee in completing an Employee's Election Regarding Utilization of Sick and Annual Leave form (SORM-80) (Attachment E).
+(6) If lost time is involved (more than one workday), assist the employee in completing an Employees Election Regarding Utilization of Sick and Annual Leave form (SORM-80).
 Submit the completed SORM-80 form to the TTUSORM.

-(9) Submit a Supplemental Report of Injury form (TWCC-6) (Attachment G) to the TTUSORM when the employee returns, has additional day(s) of disability, has a change in weekly earnings after the injury, is terminated, or resigns.
+(7) Submit a Supplemental Report of Injury form (TWCC-6) to the TTUSORM when the employee returns, has additional day(s) of disability, has a change in weekly earnings after the injury, is terminated, or resigns.

-(11) Submit to Human Resource Services the appropriate forms, in accordance with TTU System Regulation 07.12, Employee Leave, if the employee uses accrued sick leave or is placed on leave without pay.
+(9) Submit to Human Resources the appropriate forms, in accordance with TTU System Regulation 07.12, Employee Leave, if the employee uses accrued sick leave or is placed on leave without pay.

-(12) Submit a Workers' Compensation Network Acknowledgement form (Attachment H) to the TTUSORM.
+(10) Submit a Workers Compensation Network Acknowledgement form to the TTUSORM.

 d.
 Employee Responsibilities

-(1) Employees are required to report immediately to a departmental administrator/supervisor all on-the-job accidents, injuries, or occupational illnesses, regardless of whether medical expenses were incurred or time away from work was involved.
+(1) Employees are required to report immediately to their direct supervisor all work-related accidents, injuries, or occupational illnesses, regardless of whether medical expenses were incurred or time away from work was involved.

-(2) Employees are responsible for obtaining and completing an Employee's Report of Injury (SORM-29) (Attachment B).
+(2) Employees are responsible for obtaining and completing an Employees Report of Injury form (SORM-29).
 The completed form must be sent to the TTUSORM.

-(3) Submit a complete Authorization for Release of Information (SORM-16) (Attachment C) to the TTUSORM.
+(3) Submit a complete Authorization for Release of Information form (SORM-16) to the TTUSORM.

-(4) If an attending physician reports that an employee is unable to return to work following an occupational injury, the employee must choose one of the elections on the Employee's Election Regarding Utilization of Sick and Annual Leave form (SORM-80) (Attachment E).
+(4) If an attending physician reports that an employee is unable to return to work following an occupational injury, the employee must choose one of the elections on the Employees Election Regarding Utilization of Sick and Annual Leave form (SORM-80).

-(5) Submit a Workers' Compensation Network Acknowledgement form (Attachment H) to the TTUSORM.
+(5) Submit a Workers Compensation Network Acknowledgement form to the TTUSORM.

-The Workers' Compensation claims coordinator is the point of contact for all Workers' Compensation claims and is the interface between the employee, supervisor, administrator, and the SORM.
+The Workers Compensation Claims Coordinator is the point of contact for all Workers Compensation claims and is the interface between the employee, supervisor, and the SORM.
 This individual assists employees in properly applying for benefits and coordinates reporting to the SORM as outlined below.

 (1) Within one working day following notification:

-• Contact the supervisor or department to acknowledge receipt of the report and to verify (or complete missing) information to enable accurate reporting of the injury; and
+• Contact the injured employee and their supervisor to acknowledge receipt of the report and to verify (or complete missing) information to enable accurate reporting of the injury; and

-• Complete and submit the Employer's First Report of Injury or Illness (TWCC 1S), if necessary, to the SORM.
+• Complete and submit the Employees Report of Injury form (SORM-29), if necessary, to the SORM.

 (2) May conduct a fact-finding interview to discover, to the extent possible, all applicable direct and indirect causes that contributed to the accident;